B.A.R.K. Team

 Freya Green, Program Coordinator

 Originally from Hampshire, England, Freya has been involved with B.A.R.K. since 2013.
-She began as an undergraduate volunteer in her first year of university – acting as a photographer, student mentor in the Building Confidence and Kindness through K9s Program and a B.A.R.K.2Go volunteer.
-She completed her B.A.
-Psychology Honours research with the B.A.R.K. program, where she explored the effects of canine-assisted interventions on social connectedness in first-year undergraduates.
+She began as an undergraduate volunteer in her first year of university – acting as a photographer, student mentor in the Building Confidence and Kindness through K9s Program, and a B.A.R.K.2Go volunteer.
+In 2017, she completed her B.A.
+Psychology Honours research with the B.A.R.K. program and explored the effects of canine-assisted interventions on social connectedness in first-year undergraduates.
+Freya is also an Okanagan School of Education Master of Arts in Education alumni.
+Her M.A. research explored the effects of a detachment-based canine-assisted intervention on police members’ well-being.

-In 2017, she filled the role of B.A.R.K. program coordinator and now assists with the planning, administration and implementation of on-campus and community-based B.A.R.K. programs.
+In 2018, she filled the role of B.A.R.K. program coordinator and now assists with the planning, administration, and implementation of on-campus and community-based B.A.R.K. programs.
+In addition, Freya coordinates B.A.R.K. research projects, monitors canine and handler welfare, and is a member of the B.A.R.K. assessment team.

 Green, F. L. L. & Binfet, J. T. (2023).
 Beyond Cuddling Canines: Exploring Students’ Perceptions of the Importance of Touch in an On-Campus Canine-Assisted Intervention.
 Emerging Adulthood, 11(5). https://doi.org/10.1177/21676968231188754